As a child, even among children lacking in all distinction, I stood out as a child lacking in more distinction than all the rest.

 As an early 20 something year old I entered Leeds University, where I learned to tolerate a few spoilt fools, make a messy fool of myself and make a mess in chemistry a lab.

-I met Gareth and Phil eight years ago, as well as a huge group of other great friends sharing a common love of good music, good times, travelling and story telling, in a part time job we shared in a place called the Elbowroom, Leeds, a nighclub/bar/restaurant/pool room.
+I met Gareth and Phil eight years ago among a large group of great friends who all share a common love of good music, good times, travelling and story telling.

-Noticing that in office life, with its regimented tea breaks and excitment over a new brand of instant crap coffee being placed in the vending machine, that there just wasn’t enough chaos around me.
-I decided to rectify the situation and moved to Osaka, Japan.
+Noticing that office life, with its regimented tea breaks and excitement over the new brand of instant crap coffee being placed in the vending machine, was just not enough, I decided to rectify the situation and moved to Osaka, Japan.

 View on my street in Osaka, Japan

-Living slap bang in the middle of a Hard-Boilded Neon Wonderland, surrounded by visions of ‘Blade Runner-esque' characters and scenery, I nurtured my love of observations, social experiments and writing/photography.
+Living slap bang in the middle of a hard-boiled neon sin city, surrounded by ‘Blade Runner-esque' characters and scenery, I nurtured my love of observations, social experiments, writing and photography.

 Osaka, Japan

-Having spent almost every penny I have ever earned throughout my working life on travel, to practice my photography skills, I headed out to Australia, to really cap off my inability to save money by completing the oddball ‘As Cheeky as you Can’t’ adventure and write a book about the eight and a half months of social experiment without funds in a modern world.
+Travelling to practice my photography skills, a passion, I headed out to Australia to really cap off my inability to save money by completing the oddball ‘As Cheeky as you Can’t’ adventure and write a book about the eight and a half months of living without funds in a modern world.

-My main hobby is to work my way through a "Things to do before I die" list that I mentally compiled a number of years ago.
+My main hobby is to work my way through a "Things to do before I die" list, an extremely long list that I compiled a number of years ago.
 I'm doing well but the list keeps getting longer.
-I like to try most things once, although there are a number of things I will never do again, such as: eating sea urchin; drinking 20/20; a sommersault attempt; the boxing day dip (running into the North sea on Boxing day after being hosed down by a fireman); wearing a G string whilst riding a camel; climbing mount Fuji,.........
-There are a number of surprising things I'd love to do again: eating bread which was cooked directly on a pile of blazing cow poo; walking on hot coals; scrubbing the deck of a sailing vessel; waking up to the sound of a monkey having very loud sex...........And there are a number of things I don't ever want to do again but have no choice in, such as: the tea ceremony; going to work; brushing my hair; eating healthily; ironing; dusting; sitting through a Japanese speech; watching people eat with their mouths open; cleaning toilets the way my mother once lovingly taught me.............
+I like to try most things once, although there are a number of things I will never do again, such as: eating sea urchin; drinking 20/20; a somersault attempt; the boxing day dip (running into the North sea on Boxing day after being hosed down by a fireman); wearing a G string whilst riding a camel; climbing mount Fuji,.........
+There are a number of surprising things I'd love to do again: eating bread which was cooked directly on a pile of blazing cow poo; walking on hot coals; scrubbing the deck of a sailing vessel; waking up to the sound of a monkey having very loud sex...........And there are a number of things I don't ever want to do again but have no choice in, such as: the tea ceremony; going to work; eating healthily; ironing; dusting; sitting through boring speeches; watching people eat with their mouths open; cleaning toilets the way my mother once lovingly taught me.............
 The next thing on my list is write a book.

 Incidentally, I had never added 'Give up all my possessions and travel 25,000kms starting with nothing but a bin bag' to my list.
 Sometimes things just slip though and find themselves at the top of a list of priorities without my sanity having a chance to protest.